Call for Applications: 2020 Diversity and Inclusion Fellows

 What Is the Diversity and Inclusion Fellows Program?

-With support from Institute Diversity and the ADVANCE Program, the Diversity and Inclusion Fellows Program brings together faculty, staff, and students who individually and collectively advance their action, research, or teaching objectives while improving inclusivity on campus.
+With support from Institute Diversity, Equity, and Inclusion and the ADVANCE Program, the Diversity and Inclusion Fellows Program brings together faculty, staff, and students who individually and collectively advance their action, research, or teaching objectives while improving inclusivity on campus.
 This program is a bottom-up initiative, tapping into the creativity and diversity of thought among our campus community to crowdsource ideas that create long-term culture change.

 The bottom-up nature of this program recognizes the importance of ensuring that the Institute leverages the thoughts and actions of each individual in promoting diversity and inclusion.
 This complements Institute-run initiatives and programs dedicated to the same.
 The program is the result of a proposal submitted to the Strategic Planning Advisory Group (SPAG) in spring 2016 by a group of faculty, staff, and students led by two ADVANCE Professors in response to a call for proposals aligned with the Georgia Tech Strategic Plan.